chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 - if the format is invalid the client will raise a descriptive error message to the user
 - if the file is valid, the client will display the genes in the right side bar

-If the user is logged in the frontend will send a post request to the /gene_set/ (see API description below) with the geneset csv as the body of the request.
+If the user is logged in the frontend will send a POST request to /gene_set/ (see API description below) with the gene set csv as the body of the request.

-The backend will parse the csv and create a geneset (or sets), linking it to the user via the User id field.
+The backend will parse the csv and create a gene set (or sets), linking it to the user via the UserId field.
-Genes listed in the geneset will be created in the gene table and linked to the geneset via the GeneSet field.
+Genes listed in the gene set will be created in the gene table and linked to the geneset via the GeneSet field.
 A new row will be created in the gene table each time the gene is included in a geneset.
 Comments included in the csv will be stored as comments on the Gene.

-- If the geneset is successfully stored by the backend will respond with a 200.
+- If the gene set is successfully stored by the backend will respond with a 200.
 - If it is not successfully saved the backend will respond with a 400.

 No action will be taken by the client if the geneset is successfully saved